 Make sure to pay attention if you have two males.
-They can live peacefully, but they might also start fighting, so be careful.
+They can live peacefully, but they might also start fighting.
 If the teeth chattering doesn’t stop for a long time, then separate the two guinea pigs and try to reintroduce one of them to the cage gradually the next time.

 Hissing and Clicking

 It is relatively easy to understand when your guinea pig is hissing.
 Cats make the noises that pretty much sound the same, so you won’t mistake hissing with anything else.